simolus3/drift/docs/docs/schema.md

 ## Overview

-Your schema in Drift is represented as a table.
-Fields in a class are like columns in a table: each field represents a piece of data stored in the class, similar to how each column represents a piece of data stored in a table.
+In Drift, your schema is represented as a table.
+Each column in the table represents a field in your data class.

 Take this example of a table that stores superheroes: